ROSELYN HOUSE SCHOOL

 It is important that they are offered appropriate support.
 We have the use of trained therapists in this area available.

-Roselyn House School and The RHISE Service has a statutory duty to safeguard and promote the welfare of our young people.
-As part of this duty, we are required to have regard to guidance issued by the Secretary of State and must have regard to Keeping Children Safe in Education 2022 (KCSIE currently 2022 but adapting to the changes which will be implemented in the KCSIE document September 2023) and Working Together to Safeguard Children 2018.
+Roselyn House School has a statutory duty to safeguard and promote the welfare of our young people.
+As part of this duty, we are required to have regard to guidance issued by the Secretary of State and must have regard to Keeping Children Safe in Education 2023 (KCSIE currently 2023 but adapting to the changes which will be implemented in the KCSIE document September 2024) and Working Together to Safeguard Children 2018.

 We are required by law to have a Behaviour policy and measures in place to prevent all forms of bullying through our Anti-Bullying Policy.